 The Jeepers Jamboree is considered the oldest, toughest and largest organized event of this type in the world.

 The official Jeepers Jamboree happens at only one place and that is on the Rubicon Trail over the Sierra Nevada Mountain Range.
-Don't be fooled by others claiming 50 years of Jamborees.
-Jeepers Jamboree will celebrate its 69th Annual in 2021 and is the "Granddaddy" of all 4-wheel events.
+Don't be fooled by others claiming 69 years of Jamborees.
+Jeepers Jamboree will celebrate its 70th Anniversary in 2022 and is the "Granddaddy" of all 4-wheel events.

 The Trip and the Route: The world-famous Jeepers Jamboree starts at the Sierra Nevada foothill town of Georgetown, California.
 Vehicles go east over approximately 45 miles of paved road to Loon Lake.
 After crossing the second dam at Loon Lake, your 4-wheel adventure begins.
 It's time to put your vehicle in 4-wheel drive, air down the tires and start the most grueling 17 miles of off-roading you'll ever experience.

 The Jeepers Jamboree started in 1952 as a way to help increase the economy in the Georgetown Divide area.
 A small group of local men came up with the idea of having a Jamboree to bring people into the area and have fun at the same time.
 These local men spent time devising the perfect route and trip itinerary.
 They crossed the Rubicon River to the Rubicon Valley, which was a lush green meadow with a perfect camping area.
 In the middle of the meadow were the remnants of the old Rubicon Hotel to add a bit of history to the camping area.
 To get backing for the trip it was presented to the Georgetown Rotary Club and the Georgetown Rifle and Pistol Club.
 They were thrilled with the idea of reviving the economy and helped back the trip.
 The first trip had 55 vehicles and 155 people in the summer of 1953.
 By the third year the trip was a huge success.
 The trip has been a big success every year since then.
 They added talent to the trip, bringing in spectacular entertainment to help make the participants dance and leave their worries behind.
 They even hauled in a piano from Lake Tahoe for musical entertainment.